hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 ```

 ## Running Jupyter
 [Jupyter](https://jupyter.org/) is free software, open standards, and web services for interactive computing across all programming languages.
 Jupyterlab is the latest web-based interactive development environment for notebooks, code, and data.
 The Jupyter Notebook is the original web application for creating and sharing computational documents.
-You will run a notebook server on a worker node (*not* on a login node), which will be accessed from the browser on your PC or labtop through SSH tunneling.
+NERSC provides a [JupyterHub](https://docs.nersc.gov/services/jupyter/#jupyterhub) service that allows you to run a jupyter notebook on Perlmutter.
+You can also run your jupyter notebook server on a compute node (*not* on a login node), which will be accessed from the browser on your PC or labtop through SSH tunneling.
 In order to do so, you need to add the horovod-enabled virtual envrionment that you have created as a python kernel.
 1. activate the horovod-enabled virtual environment:
 ```
 perlmutter:login15>$ conda activate horovod